kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 \(1\) At least 30 days before they are to become effective, for tariffs stating a passenger fare within the zone created by section 41509(e) of 49 U.S.C.
 Subtitle VII or stating a rule that affects only such a fare;

-\(2\) At least 25 days before they are to become effective, for matching tariffs that are to become effective on the same date as the tariff to be matched and that meet competition as described in §221.94(c)(1)(v); and
+\(2\) At least 25 days before they are to become effective, for matching tariffs that are to become effective on the same date as the tariff to be matched and that meet competition as described in [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.94   Explanation and data supporting tariff changes and new matter in tariffs.|§221.94]](c)(1)(v); and

 \(3\) At least 60 days before they are to become effective, for all other tariffs.